 Content with his new-found truth, he seated himself under a tree and waited and watched.
-While he sat waiting under this tree, attractive women tried to seduce him, and army appeared from over the horizon and fired arrows at him.
+While he sat waiting under this tree, attractive women tried to seduce him, and an army appeared from over the horizon and fired arrows at him.
 As if that were not enough, storms blew up suddenly and rained only over him but not those around him.
-Somehow, during all of these trials, the Buddha realized that these things were happening only in his own mind.
+Somehow, during all these trials, the Buddha realized that these things were happening only in his mind.
 The realization that the mind can create its own world and its own problems was what brought him to a new level of awareness.
 In this moment, he became the Buddha, or Bodhi, which means “awake.”

 Yoga as Practiced by the Buddha

 About 150 years after the Buddha achieved this state of awakening, Patanjali wrote down the Buddha’s Yoga Sutra.
 Many people think that yoga is most affiliated with Hinduism, but it is more closely associated with Sankhya, which is one of the ancient Indian darsanas, or “ways to see.”

 Sankhya tries to describe the nature of existence by separating it into things that are unchanging (Purusha) and matter (Prakriti).
 Sankhya teaches that the disassociation of these two states is the source of suffering and that we may be delivered from suffering by thought repression, withdrawal of our senses, and being in command of our body.
 This allows us to know our “true Self” and is known as the state of yoga.